easyscience/.github/README.md

 - **Terminal** *(Recommended for advanced users).*
 - **GUI tools** *(e.g., GitKraken for an intuitive interface).*

-## 2. Define the Project in the Organization Profile
+## 2. 📌 Define the Project in the Organization Profile
-Each project should be **registered** in the EasyScience organization profile.
+Each project should be fist **registered** in the EasyScience organization profile.

 ### 2.1.
 Add Project Definition
 Edit [README.yaml](https://github.com/easyscience/.github/blob/master/profile/README.yaml) under `domain-specific-projects`.